i8degrees/redstone-university/src/Part-I--Foundations/01_Input-Register/draft.md

 Let's get a feel for our new device.
 Binary feels weird at first, but it will become second nature with just a little practice.

-> **Takeaway:** Practicing with your register will make binary numbers feel as natural as decimal.
-The more you play, the faster you'll get!
+> **Takeaway:** Practicing will make binary numbers feel as natural as decimal.
+The more you practice, the faster you'll get!

 ##### Drill 1: Binary to Decimal

 - **Goal:** What decimal number is `1011`?
-- **Action:** Go to your register and set the levers: `ON, OFF, ON, ON`.
+- **Action:** Go to your input interface and set the levers: `ON, OFF, ON, ON`.
 - **Calculation:** `8 + 0 + 2 + 1 = 11`.
 So, `1011` is `11`.

 ##### Drill 2: Decimal to Binary (The "Greedy" Method)